lftfung/MySecureApi/README.md

 ## CI/CD Pipeline

-This repository now includes a **professional CI/CD pipeline** — a key differentiator for production-ready projects and technical interviews.

 **What the pipeline delivers on every push and pull request to `main`:**

 - Builds the full solution in Release mode with NuGet caching